DENIOS Ltd

 1. The materials you are storing

-For the storage of water-polluting, flammable substances such as oils and lacquers - steel spill pallets should be used.
+To store water-polluting, flammable substances such as oils and lacquers - steel spill pallets should be used.
 These are available in both galvanized and painted versions.

-For the storage of aggressive chemicals such as acids and alkalis - stainless steel or plastic spill pallets should be used.
+To store aggressive chemicals such as acids and alkalis - stainless steel or plastic spill pallets should be used.

 Plastic Spill Pallets